 Wiisocotatiwin – Assertive Community Treatment (ACT)

 More commonly known as ACT, the program began in 2009 through the At Home/Chez Soi research project funded by the Mental Health Commission of Canada.
-With the goal of reducing homelessness for Indigenous peoples in Winnipeg, ACT employs a Housing First approach, which focuses first on seeking housing for individuals regardless of any current challenges.
+With the goal of reducing homelessness in Winnipeg, ACT employs a Housing First approach, which focuses first on seeking housing for individuals regardless of any current challenges.
 Once housed, ACT then works alongside the participant to provide any resources from a non-judgemental, harm reduction, trauma-informed lens in order to help work towards a stable living situation.

 Call (204) 943-5512 for more information.